plural noun: findings

 Harrogate, 24 – 27 November

-In July and August 2017 it will show at The Ropewalk Gallery, Barton-upon-Humber.
+In July and August 2017 it showed at The Ropewalk Gallery, Barton-upon-Humber.